1920 Half Dollar Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 2013 - Present

-The most valuable 1920 Walking Liberty half dollars represent some of the finest examples of early 20th-century American coinage artistry, with auction records reaching nearly six figures for exceptional specimens.
-The chart reveals the dramatic hierarchy that exists within this coveted series, where the 1920-S MS66+ commands $96,938—nearly three times the value of a comparable Philadelphia mint example.
+The most valuable 1920 Walking Liberty half dollars represent some of the finest examples of early 20th-century American coinage artistry, with auction records reaching well into six figures for exceptional specimens.
+The 1920-S MS66+ commands $96,937.50, achieved at Legend Rare Coin Auctions on January 27, 2019 — a result that confirmed San Francisco issues as condition rarities of the highest order.

-Denver mint coins dominate the upper echelons, reflecting their extreme scarcity with only 1.55 million originally produced.
+Denver mint coins dominate the upper echelons of the value hierarchy, reflecting their extreme scarcity with only 1.55 million originally produced.
+A 2023 Stack’s Bowers auction further validated this demand, realizing $14,400 for a single MS-64 1920-D example with exceptional eye appeal and original toning.

 What’s particularly striking is how condition becomes the ultimate determining factor in value.
-The gap between MS64 and MS66 grades can represent tens of thousands of dollars, demonstrating why professional grading and careful preservation are crucial for serious collectors.
+The gap between MS64 and MS66 grades can represent tens of thousands of dollars, which is why professional grading from PCGS (Professional Coin Grading Service) or NGC (Numismatic Guaranty Company) is essential before buying or selling high-grade examples.

 The 1920 Walking Liberty half dollar emerged during a pivotal transition in American history.
-As the nation adjusted to post-war realities following World War I, the U.S. Mint continued producing Adolph Weinman’s acclaimed design that had debuted in 1916.
+As the nation adjusted to post-war realities following World War I, the U.S. Mint continued producing Adolph Weinman’s acclaimed design — a coin that had debuted in 1916 after Mint Director Robert W. Woolley commissioned a major redesign of the dime, quarter, and half dollar.

-The year 1920 marked a crossroads for American society, with the Roaring Twenties beginning, women gaining voting rights through the 19th Amendment, and the country experiencing cultural and economic changes.
+The year 1920 marked a cultural crossroads: the Roaring Twenties were beginning, women gained voting rights through the 19th Amendment, and the country was experiencing profound economic and social change.
 These broader societal shifts directly influenced coin production patterns across the three active U.S. mints.

 The economic disparities of 1920 America are clearly reflected in the mintage figures.
-Coastal cities thrived in the post-war economy, leading to high production numbers in Philadelphia and San Francisco.
+Coastal cities thrived in the post-war economy, leading to high production numbers in Philadelphia (6,372,000) and San Francisco (4,624,000).

 1920 No Mint Mark Half Dollar